Haroldov/Coursera_Capstone/Final Report.md

 ## 3. Methodology

 ### 3.1.
 Feature Extraction
 <p align="justify">For feature extraction One Hot Encoding is used in terms of categories.
 Therefore, each feature is a category that belongs to a venue.
-Each feature becomes binary, this means that **1** means this category is found in the venue and **0** means the opposite.
+Each feature becomes binary, this means that 1 means this category is found in the venue and 0 means the opposite.
 Then, all the venues are grouped by the neighborhoods, computing at the same time the mean.
-This will give us a venue for each row and each column will contain the frequency of occurrance of that particular category.</p>
+This will give us a venue for each row and each column will contain the frequency of occurrence of that particular category.</p>

 ### 3.2.
 Unsupervised Learning
+<p align="justify">For the purpose of doing unsupervised learning to found similarities between neighborhoods, a clustering algorithm is implemented.
+In this case K-Means is used due to its simplicity and its similiraty approach to found patterns. </p>

-#### K-Means:
+#### * K-Means:

-<p align="justify">blablabla </p>
+<p align="justify">K-Means is a clustering algorithm.
+This algorithm search clusters within the data and the main objective function is to minimize the data dispersion for each cluster.
+Thus, each group found represents a set of data with a pattern inside the muldimensional features. </p>

 <p align="justify"> Section which represents the main component of the report where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, and what machine learnings were used and why. </p>